 The good news is that there’s a simple solution for this issue: add arrowroot flour/starch.
 Arrowroot is a natural starch (used in cooking to thicken soups, sauces, and stir-fry) that will absorb the greasy feel of the butters and oils, without drying out your skin.

 An essential oil may be added for scent and additional skincare benefits.
-Use just one essential oil, or mix a few different essential oils to create different scents, or an essential oil blend (a pre-blended bottle of different essential oils).
-At the moment, my personal favorite essential oils for body butter are: lavender, geranium, and frankincense (carteri).
+Use just one essential oil, mix a few essential oils to create different scents, or an essential oil blend (a pre-blended bottle of essential oils).
+Currently, my favorite essential oils for body butter are lavender, geranium, and frankincense (carteri).

 I use a 1% dilution in my body butter recipe.
 Before using any essential oil, read the back of the bottle for specific dilution recommendations.

+- Step 1: Melt the Butter in a Double Boiler.
+Partially fill a saucepan with water (about 1/4 of the way full).
+Then, place a glass (or metal) bowl on the saucepan.
 Place the butter(s) in the glass bowl.
-Turn the stove-top to medium heat, placing the double boiler on top of the heat.
-Allow the butter(s) to fully melt (about 3-5 minutes).
+Turn the stovetop to medium heat, placing the double boiler on top of the heat.
+Allow the butter(s) to melt (about 3-5 minutes) fully.

-If you’re planning to use arrowroot flour, in a small bowl, whisk the flour into the carrier oil.
+- Step 2 Combine Oil & Carrier Oil – If you plan to use arrowroot flour, whisk the flour into the carrier oil in a small bowl.
 Set the mixture aside.
 If you’re not using arrowroot flour, skip this step.

-Carefully remove the bowl (with the melted butter inside) from the double boiler set up.
-Add the oil (with the arrowroot flour, if using) to the melted butters, and use a spoon to stir and combine the ingredients.
+- Step 3 Combine the Melted Butter & Oil – Carefully remove the bowl (with the melted butter inside) from the double boiler setup.
+Add the oil (with the arrowroot flour, if using) to the melted butter, and use a spoon to stir and combine the ingredients.

-At this point, the oil mixture should be cooler (along with the glass bowl).
+- Step 4 Chill – At this point, the oil mixture should be cooler (along with the glass bowl).
 If not, allow it to rest for a few minutes.
-Then place the mixture in the fridge and allow it to solidify (about 30 minutes to 1 hour, depending on location in the fridge and fridge temperature).
+Then, place the mixture in the fridge and allow it to solidify (about 30 minutes to 1 hour).

 Store at room temperature (out of direct sunlight) in a sealed jar for up to 6 months.